 So this is it… Taïga stares at the Academy building while Granny pays the taxi.
 It doesn’t really look like a château, she has seen several in Italy and a few scattered on the hills along the way here.
 She is nevertheless intimidated by the size of the old building.
 It is very quiet, but she can hear voices and the clinking on a piano through the open windows upstairs.
 She follows Granny up the stairs but stops in front of the double doors.
 Looking back at the alleyway, she watches the taxi disappear.
 No escape…

 ‘Are you coming, Taïga?’

-‘Err… Yes.
-Coming.’
-She watches her pink cheeked grandmother nervously fumble with her handbag.
-She doesn’t seem as cool and aloft as usual and it makes her more nervous, too.
+She watches her pink cheeked grandmother nervously fiddle a little with the magazines, choosing a random one.
+She doesn’t seem as cool and aloft as usual and it makes Taïga nervous, too.
 She can’t help but wonder, again, why Granny is wearing lipstick.

 ‘Bonjour, François.
 Voici Taïga, ma petite-fille.’
 She switches to English, ‘Taïga, meet Monsieur Lambert, the Headmaster and director of your new school.’

 Taïga frowns.
 Tara?
 François?
 She shakes the proffered hand, forcing a smile.
 She suddenly realizes she didn’t really understand what they were saying, she just supposes Granny introduced her.

 The headmaster smiles kindly at her.
 ‘I hope you will like it here at Saint-Simon’s,’ he says in impeccable English but with a heavy French accent.